WHS-PRO-015 Field Trip Procedure

 5.5 Children on field trips

 The University understands that at times, there may be circumstances where a Staff member, Student, Affiliate or Visitor, may wish to have a Child or Children accompany them on a Field Trip.
 The parent, guardian or carer must receive approval for the child to accompany them, prior to taking part in a Field Trip.
-HSE-PRO-022 Children in the Workplace and Study Environment Field Trip Procedure details the University’s requirements for approval and management of children on field trips.
+WHS-PRO-022 Children in the Workplace and Study Environment Field Trip Procedure details the University’s requirements for approval and management of children on field trips.

 To ensure the field trip procedure effectiveness, field trips may be subject to audits.
 The purpose of the audit is to assess compliance with this procedure and compliance with the field trip management system (including risk assessment controls).